-Immanuel Christian Integrated School, Kenya (K – 8)
+Immanuel Integrated Christian School, Kenya (K – 8)

 In 2021, we began integrating hearing students into our school.
 Typically deaf children are integrated into hearing schools, but given the high standard of our school, we initiated a plan, in conjunction with the Kenyan government’s Policy of Integration, to integrate hearing students into our deaf school.
 To preserve the culture of the deaf school, we will accommodate a maximum of 150 hearing students to 126 Deaf students.
 All hearing students are day scholars and only share limited facilities like the playground and dining hall during the day.